Ice hockey at the 2002 Winter Olympics – Men's tournament

+Summary

 Fourteen countries played in the tournament.
 Six hockey powers (Canada, the Czech Republic, Finland, Russia, Sweden, and the United States) were automatically admitted to the final eight.
 The other eight countries (Austria, Belarus, France, Germany, Latvia, Slovakia, Switzerland, and Ukraine) played in a preliminary round in two pools.
 The winners of those pools, Belarus and Germany, advanced to the final round with the six hockey powers.

 The biggest surprise of the tournament was Belarus, 0–3–0 in Group D play, knocking off 3–0–0 Sweden in quarterfinal play.
 After that upset, the Swedish media held their players responsible for the loss, even going as far to publish their NHL salaries.
 The players responded by not returning to Sweden during the NHL break, although that was unlikely since the Olympics were held in the same continent as their NHL teams and play resumed soon after the Olympics ended.

 Another major surprise was the silver-medal finish of Team USA, which was not considered a contender as it was steeped heavily in over-30 veterans.
 Although it retained most of the players from the 1998 team which had performed below expectations, this time it was coached by Herb Brooks, who had been responsible for the "Miracle on Ice" over the Soviet Union during the 1980 Winter Olympics.
 Despite being close to the ends of their NHL careers, Mike Richter and Phil Housley put up phenomenal performances.
 Brett Hull, John LeClair, and Mike Modano formed the "Divine Line" which led the tournament in scoring.
 USA and Russia played to a 2–2 tie in their group game, drawing some comparisons to the famous 1980 Miracle game.
 Ending up, USA finished second behind Sweden in the round robin results.